 By Stephanie Dore

 Let’s reflect on the emerald cut diamond for a minute.
 Its mirror-like facets and regal stature.
 Its celebrity following—I mean, J. Lo, Beyoncé, Amal Clooney, that’s a bridal party we want to be a part of.
 Did we mention its understated elegance?
 All seems like a pretty good pro list right?
 So, then, what could possibly be the cons?

 Well, these subdued stones are kind of like the Miranda Priestly of diamond shapes—particular to say the least.
 And not for the faint of heart.
 Emerald cut engagement rings require a certain confidence of the wearer and a certain style of setting to really look their best.
 They’re so finicky, in fact, that we’re about to convince you not to buy one.
 Or at least, we’re going to try.

 Reason #1 Emeralds Don’t Even Sparkle!

 Do we need to elaborate?
 Okay, okay.
 Let’s explain.
 That glitter that all the girls are looking for?
 Well, emerald cut diamond rings don’t have it.
-They may have the same number of facets as a round brilliant cut, but those facets sure don’t behave the same.
+Emeralds may have the same number of facets as a round brilliant cut, but those facets sure don’t behave the same.
 Rather than sparkle, an emerald’s elongated, step-cut facets do more of a flash dance.
 Fiery flash, yes, disco ball brilliance, you won’t find it here.
 But, on the other hand, you can certainly get size and sophistication (go bigger!) without blinding the onlookers.
 Did we mention that emerald cuts run 15-25% less than a similar quality round diamond?

 Reason #2 They Corner the Market on Clarity